Prioritize...

 Geostationary satellites are far from perfect, however.
 Geostationary satellites don't have a very good view of high latitudes because they're centered over the equator.
 Therefore, clouds at high latitudes become highly distorted and at latitudes poleward of approximately 70 degrees, geostationary satellites become essentially useless.

-I don't want you with the impression that the GOES program is unique, however.
+I don't want to leave you with the impression that the GOES program is unique, however.
 Other countries also own and operate geostationary weather satellites (here's an international perspective on geostationary weather satellites if you're interested).
 If you want to access images from GOES or geostationary weather satellites operated by other countries, surf to the University of Wisconsin's website, or try NOAA's GOES Satellite Server.

 Summary: Geostationary satellites provide fixed views of large areas of the earth's surface (a large portion of an entire hemisphere, for example).
 The fact that their view is fixed over the same point on earth means that sequences of their images can be created to help forecasters track the movement and intensity of weather systems.
 The primary limitation of geostationary satellites is that they have a poor viewing angle for high latitudes and are essentially useless poleward of 70 degrees latitude.